-Nicholas R. (Nick) Louderback, 11, of Union City, passed away accidently on Wednesday, June 3,
+Nicholas R. (Nick) Louderback, 11, of Union City, passed away accidently on Wednesday, June 3, 2020 at his residence.

-He was born in Erie on July 16, 2008 a son of Christopher C. Bees with whom he resided and Kendra E. Mourton of Lebanon, IN
+He was born in Erie on July 16, 2008 a son of Christopher C. Bees with whom he resided and Kendra E. Mourton of Lebanon, IN.

 Nick completed 6th grade and was to enter 7th grade this fall at Union City Middle School.
-He enjoyed sports, Particularly fishing and NASCAR.
+He enjoyed sports, particularly fishing and NASCAR.
 He loved cars of any kind, especially his "Hot Cars” He was especially fond of taking care of his youngest brother with whom he had a special bond.

 He was preceded in death by his brother, Marcus D. Leech-Beers and his grandfather, Alvin D. Beers.

-Nick is survived by his step-mother who has raised him most of his life, Laura L. Beers: eight siblings; Amine Leech and his wife Ashley of Cambridge Springs, Gabrielle L. Beers and her companion, Jacy Smith, Faith A. Louderback, Hope S. Louderback, Christopher C. Beers, Jr., and Finn A. Beers, all of Union City and Jamie R. Louderback and Caleb a.
+Nick is survived by his stepmother who has raised him most of his life, Laura L. Beers: eight siblings; Amine Leech and his wife Ashley of Cambridge Springs, Gabrielle L. Beers and her companion, Jacy Smith, Faith A. Louderback, Hope S. Louderback, Christopher C. Beers, Jr., and Finn A. Beers, all of Union City and Jamie R. Louderback and Caleb a.
 Louderback of Lebaanon, IN.

-He is further survived by his grandmother, Bonnie Lee Higley of Union City,. his grandfather, Michael F. Lanning of Union City and his grandparents, James R. and Carol A. Louderback of Lebanon, IN and numerous aunts, uncles and cousins.
+He is further survived by his grandmother, Bonnie Lee Higley of Union City, his grandfather, Michael F. Lanning of Union City and his grandparents, James R. and Carol A. Louderback of Lebanon, IN and numerous aunts, uncles and cousins.

 Due to the COVID-19 there will be no public calling hours.
 Private calling hours and funeral service will be held for the family at a time convenient for them.